6th Engineer Support Battalion: 2004–2005

-Continued support in 2004 to 2005 was given by Engineer Support Company from Portland, Oregon (reinforced by Detachment 1 Bulk Fuel Company A from Fort Lewis, Washington), and Bridge Company A from Battle Creek, Michigan.
+Continued support in 2004 to 2005 was given by Engineer Support Company from Portland, Oregon (reinforced by Detachment 1 Bulk Fuel Company A from Fort Lewis, Washington, Tucson, Arizona, and Phoenix, Arizona), and Bridge Company A from Battle Creek, Michigan.
 During this time Engineer Support Company was re-designated as Combat Service Support Company 113 (CSSC-113).
 Missions during this time included base operations in over a dozen different locations and resupply convoys during Operation Phantom Fury in November 2004.
 Four Marines were killed in action during this tour.
 Bridge Company A was attached to the US Army's 155th Engineer Group and rebuilt and maintained bridges all over South/Central Iraq.
-Their most significant repair mission was to repair a highway bridge at Checkpoint 34A (South of Camp Striker) on Main Supply Route Tampa during early November 2004 that had been damaged by VBIED attacks in order stop the flow of supplies and reinforcements to Fallujah during the campaign there.
-Projected to take 7 days to repair, Bridge Company A repaired the bridge while under fire in less than 32 hours.
+Their most significant repair mission was to repair a highway bridge at Checkpoint 34A (South of Camp Striker) on Main Supply Route Tampa during early November, 2004.
+It had been damaged by VBIED attacks in order stop the flow of Multi-National Force - Iraq supplies and reinforcements to Fallujah during their campaign against the insurgency there.
+Projected to take 7 days to repair, Bridge Company A repaired the bridge, while under enemy fire, in less than 32 hours.

 Operation Enduring Freedom

 2011–2012

 From July 2011 to Feb.
 2012 (OEF 11–2), over 100 Marines from the 6th ESB and individual augments of 6th Communications Battalion deployed as Engineer Company attached to Combat Logistics Battalion 6 to Helmand Province, Afghanistan, during Operation Enduring Freedom.

 The majority of the company was based out of Camp Leatherneck, with small detachments of Bulk Fuels and Utilities Marines supporting more than a dozen sites throughout the Area of Operations.
 Combined teams from the engineer, motor transport, and heavy equipment platoons conducted extensive construction projects and road repairs for infantry and special operations units throughout the northern half of Helmand Province.

+Charlie Company was attached to 8th Engineer Support Battalion in 2012, and took over for the Marines in CLB-6.